Damir94/100-Days-Of-Devops/day-13/k8s-replicationcontroller/README.md

 ```

 ## Deployment Steps
-1. Save the Manifest File
+1. Save the Manifest File.
 Save the above YAML as:
 ```bash
 nginx-replicationcontroller.yaml
 ```

-2. Apply the Configuration
+2. Apply the Configuration.
 Run the following command to create the ReplicationController:
 ```bash
 kubectl apply -f nginx-replicationcontroller.yaml
 ```
-3. Verify the ReplicationController
+3. Verify the ReplicationController.
 Check that it has been successfully created:
 ```bash
 kubectl get rc